-Keep the length of the alt text to around 125 characters but avoid using a single word.
+Keep the length of the alt text to around 125 characters, but avoid using a single word.

 Especially in cases of common images, the alt text can increase your chances of ranking high for long-tail keywords in Google image search.

-Consider the alt text for this image:
+Here is an example of good and bad alt text for this image: